Master Limited Partnership - Explained

 A master limited partnership also known as MPL, refers to a limited partnership traded publicly in an exchange.
 The operation of the MPL is generally in the financial services, natural resources, and real estate industries.
 However, the use of MPL was effectively limited to the natural resources sector and the real estate by the Congress in 1987.
 The limitation was set in place because of the too much corporate tax revenue that was lost as a result of MPL being exempted from federal income taxes.

-A Little More on What is a Master Limited Partnership (MLP)
+How is a Master Limited Partnership Used?

 The MLP is a unique legal structure which combines partnership and corporation elements.
 For instance, rather than it being considered to be a distinct legal entity, it is instead considered the aggregate of its partners.
 Also, what you need to know is that MLP does not have employees and so, it is the partners who take the responsibility of providing all the required operation services.
 Note that the stake that general partners hold in the venture is 2% and they are still free to raise more ownership whenever they feel like.
 Just like a partnership which issues units in the place of shares, so does MLP.
 The only difference is that the units have significant liquidity offer, something that traditional partnership does not offer, and that they are also frequently traded on national stock exchanges.
 Note that publicly traded units are not part of stocks shares.
 Therefore, investors who venture in MLP are known as unitholders.
 On the other hand, those who purchase into an MLP are known as limited partners.
 Limited partners are usually assigned a share of the MLPs deductions, income, are well as credits.